 Instructions for Submitting an Application

-To complete an application to the University of Iowa Biostatistics Program, one must submit applications and supporting documents to both the Schools of Public Health Application Service (SOPHAS) and to the University of Iowa Office of Graduate Admissions.
+To complete an application to the University of Iowa Biostatistics Program, one must submit an application and supporting documents to the Schools of Public Health Application Service (SOPHAS).
+After the application is complete and verified, you will be instructed by email with procedures to pay a supplemental application fee to the University of Iowa Office of Graduate Admissions.

 A complete application, and therefore one that will be reviewed by the admissions committee, consists of the following 2 steps.